Gareth Ainsworth: Wycombe Wanderers

 He completely restructured the defence with free signings in preparation for the 2014–15 season, bringing in Joe Jacobson, Peter Murphy, Sido Jombati, and Aaron Pierre, whilst also bringing in striker Paul Hayes from Scunthorpe United.
 He was named as Football League manager of the week after Wycombe reached the top of the table with a 1–0 home win over Hartlepool United on 3 January.
-He won the League Two Manager of the Month award for March 2015 after Wycombe picked up fourteen points in six tough unbeaten games.
+He won the League Two Manager of the Month award for March 2015 after Wycombe picked up 14 points in six tough unbeaten games.
 Hayes finished as top-scorer as Wycombe went on to end the campaign in fourth place, one point behind automatically promoted Bury.
 They reached the play-off final at Wembley Stadium, where they lost out on penalties to Southend United following a 1–1 draw.
 Ainsworth signed a new five-and-a-half-year contract in January 2015 and was named as that season's LMA Manager of the Year for League Two.

-Wycombe finished the 2015–16 season in 13th place, and Ainsworth admitted that the club was in a precarious financial position despite taking Premier League club Aston Villa to a replay in the Third Round of the FA Cup.
+Wycombe finished the 2015–16 season in 13th place.
+Ainsworth admitted that the club was in a precarious financial position despite taking Premier League club Aston Villa to a replay in the third round of the FA Cup.
 He won the League Two Manager of the Month award for a second time having guided the team from 21st to sixth-place with four successive victories and only one goal conceded in November 2016.
-Ainsworth was named as the EFL's manager of the week on 3 January 2017, after his side recorded two consecutive victories to begin the year fifth in the table.
+Ainsworth was named as the EFL's manager of the week on 3 January 2017 after his side recorded two consecutive victories to begin the year fifth in the table.
 Wanderers ended the 2016–17 season in ninth place, one point and two places outside of the play-offs.
 They also enjoyed more cup runs, exiting the FA Cup at the fourth round with a 4–3 defeat to Tottenham Hotspur at White Hart Lane and losing 2–1 at Coventry City in the semi-finals of the EFL Trophy.
 He won League Two's Manager of the Month award for January 2018 after having led his side to four wins in four games.
 The following month, he was named as EFL manager of the week after making a triple substitution with his team down to ten men and trailing 3–2 to Carlisle United, which inspired his team to turn the game around and make an "extraordinary triumph" to win 4–3.